facundoolano/google-play-scraper/README.md

 All methods on the scraper have to access the Google Play server in one form or another.
-When making too many requests in a short period of time (specially when using the `fullDetail` option), is common to hit Google Play's throttling limit.
+When making too many requests in a short period of time (specially when using the `fullDetail` option), it is common to hit Google Play's throttling limit.
 That means requests start getting status 503 responses with a captcha to verify if the requesting entity is a human (which is not :P).
 In those cases the requesting IP can be banned from making further requests for a